 The major medical challenge in Europe today

-Cancer survival rates are higher in Austria than in many other countries in Europe.
-This is a tribute to the Austrian medical profession but also to a long list of pioneering businesses supplying services, treatments and innovative technologies.
-Austria is at the forefront in the fight against cancer in Europe and plays a leading part in the worldwide campaign with several pioneering initiatives.
-As there are many different kinds of cancer, the field needs multidisciplinary teams working together to tackle it.
-Be it innovative immunotherapy, novel molecular targets or radiation therapy, researchers and oncologists throughout Austria are working to develop and commercialise diagnostics and treatments.
+Austria is at the forefront in the fight against cancer in Europe and plays an important part with several pioneering initiatives.
+A small country like Austria with short distances and strong networks is in an excellent position to form multidisciplinary teams that are needed to tackle the challenge cancer.
+Be it innovative immunotherapy, novel molecular targets or gene therapy, researchers and oncologists throughout Austria are working together to develop and commercialise diagnostics and treatments.

 The Children’s Cancer Research Institute (CCRI) is nationally and internationally renowned for its multi-disciplinary approach to decoding pathogenesis mechanisms and for improving diagnosis, prognosis and treatment of cancers in children and adolescents.